calderast/hodgkin-huxley/README.md

 potential at 0mV and sign of voltage is flipped)

 In "The Annotated Hodgkin and Huxley" (linked below), the modern versions of the graphs should match what is simulated here using the modern convention.
+I noted the page numbers in "The Annotated Hodgkin and Huxley" for each of the graphs so you can easily compare them to the text and mess with how changing different parameters would affect the output.

 HODGKIN AL, HUXLEY AF.
 A quantitative description of membrane current and its application to conduction and excitation in nerve.